ondrejvosmera/Solana-ORE-mining-guide/README.md

 To optimize your mining efficiency, you will need to set up an RPC endpoint.
 There are multiple providers to choose from, such as Helius, Alchemy, or Triton.

-For this tutorial, we will use Alchemy:
+For this tutorial we will use Helius:

-1. Visit [Alchemy](https://www.alchemy.com/solana) and create a FREE plan profile.
+1. Go to [Helius](https://www.helius.dev/), click on “Start for free” and sign up.
-2. Once you are in the Dashboard, select "Apps" from the menu.
+2. Once you are in the Dashboard choose “RPCs” in the menu.
-3. Click on "Endpoints" on the right.
-4. Locate Solana and copy the URL - this is your RPC endpoint.
+3. Here, under Mainnet is your RPC URL.

 ### 2. Configuring the Mining